ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories.md

 # Display stories in an AMP page

-Currently, using the `<amp-story-player>` component in an AMP page invalidates it.
-We are currently working to support this component in AMP page!
-Follow our [progress on the roadmap](https://github.com/ampproject/amphtml/issues/26308)!
+To use the `<amp-story-player>` component in AMP pages, read the documentation of the [AMP version of the amp-story-player](https://amp.dev/documentation/components/amp-story-player/?format=stories).